rapideditor/location-conflation/README.md

 # location-conflation

-🧩 Define complex geographic regions by including and excluding country codes and geojson shapes.
+🧩 Define complex geographic regions by including and excluding country codes and GeoJSON shapes.

 ### What is it?